chmlee/ream-doc/content/tutorial/list.md

 weight = 3
 +++

-{% box(class="note")%}
-Support for lists has been removed for REAM v0.3.
-It will be added back in the future.

-The following is from the old documentation for REAM v0.2.
-{% end %}

-A list is a sequence of strings, numbers, and/or boolean, in the form of:
+A list is a sequence of strings, numbers, or boolean, in the form of:

 ```ream
 - <key>: